tasneem-yusufali/airspace-hugo/exampleSite/content/english/_index.md

   bg_image: images/slider-bg.jpg
   bg_overlay: true
   title: Immunogenomics Data Analysis Working Group
-  content: "The immunogenomics data analysis working group (IDAWG) is an international
+  content: "IDAWG is an international collaboration of histocompatibility and immunogenetics
-    collaboration of histocompatibility and immunogenetics investigators who share the goal of facilitating the sharing of immunogenomic data (HLA, KIR, etc.) and fostering the consistent analysis and interpretation of those data by the immunogenomics community and the larger genomics communities.\nThe working group was formed in advance of the 16th International HLA and Immunogenetics Workshop (IHIW) and Conference with the intent to present its recommendations on topics of data-management and data-analysis at the 16th IHIW and Conference in 2012. "
+    investigators who share the goal of facilitating the sharing of immunogenomic data (HLA, KIR, etc.) and fostering the consistent analysis and interpretation of those data by the immunogenomics community and the larger genomics communities.\n<br />\nThe working group was formed in advance of the 16th International HLA and Immunogenetics Workshop (IHIW) and Conference with the intent to present its recommendations on topics of data-management and data-analysis at the 16th IHIW and Conference in 2012. "
   button:
     enable: false
     label: Discover Our Project